usnistgov/SFA/README.md

 - Open a command prompt window and change to the directory with the SFA Tcl files and freewrap.
 - To generate the executable **sfa.exe**, enter the command: freewrap -f sfa-files.txt

+Optionally build the command-line version:

+- Download freewrapTCLSH.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>
+- Extract freewrapTCLSH.exe to the directory with the SFA Tcl files
+- Edit sfa-files.txt and change the first line 'sfa.tcl' to 'sfa-cl.tcl'
+- Edit sfa-cl.tcl similar to sfa.tcl above
+- To generate **sfa-cl.exe**, enter the command: freewrapTCLSH -f sfa-files.txt

 ## Running the Software